dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 ## Required Components

-This application requires the following third party components to be deployed in the same Kubernetes cluster as the karavi-metrics-powerflex service:
+The following third party components are required to be deployed in the same Kubernetes cluster as the karavi-metrics-powerflex service:

 * Prometheus
 * Grafana

-It is the user's responsibility to deploy these components in the same Kubernetes cluster as the karavi-metrics-powerflex service.
+It is the user's responsibility to deploy these components in the same Kubernetes cluster as the metrics service.
 These components must be deployed according to the specifications defined below.

 The one exception is the OpenTelemetry Collector.
 This is deployed and configured as part of this project's deployment.
 This is not the user's responsibility.